OcampMaria/README-Generator/README.md

   <p>This README generator includes questions propmting what the title of the project is, how does the project works, who contributed to the project, etc. </p>

   ## Contributing
-  <p>To contribute to this README generator you can create a pull request or email me for more questions.</p>
+  To contribute to this README generator you can create a pull request or email me at mariaocampo0513@gmail.com for more questions.

   - - -
   Copyright &copy; 2020 Maria Ocampo.
 All Rights Reserved.